 Shaddow-200 RQ-7B Tactical UAV is used to support the brigade with integral intelligence, reconnaissance and target acquisition at distances of up to 125 km.
 The UAV uses the IAI/Tamam POP-200 payload, which detects and identifies targets from a range of 3-5 kilometers.
 It also offers automatic target tracking.
 With Imagery received at the Shadow’s One System ground system is shared via datalinks with other intelligence assets, including ASAS, the Air Forces’ Joint STARS, Intelligence and field artillery information systems.

-The all composite constructed200 uses a hydraulic launcher for takeoff.
-The can be launched over a distance of 10 meters, and in crosswinds as strong as 20kt.
+The all composite constructed Shadow 200 uses a hydraulic launcher for takeoff.
+The Shadow can be launched over a distance of 10 meters, and in crosswinds as strong as 20kt.
 Landing is performed automatically in day or night using a portable tracking system, an airborne transponder and arresting cable system.
 The entire Shadow unit is air transportable with three C-130 aircraft.

 The US Army plans to buy a total of 70 TUAV systems.
 According to planning, every brigade sent to Iraq or Afghanistan will be equipped with the Shadow.
 The units currently operating the TUAV in Iraq include the 4th Infantry, 1st Cavalry and 82nd Airborne and 2nd Infantry divisions and the Stryker brigades.
 Some units also operate the Hunter and I-Gnat UAV systems.
 51 systems have already been delivered by October 2006, when the Shadow 200 fleet accumulated 129,000 flight hours, more than 85% in support of combat operations in Southwest Asia.
 Production is scheduled to commence through September 2008.